Episode 330

 Despite the crowded living situation, everyone in the house was glad to have Caitlin move in.
 They genuinely liked her.

 she's kind of got my personality.
-Which is how I'm talking about.
+Which is how I'm describing bubbly and kind of.

 Which, and Caitlin's, she's fun to be around.